opendroid-project/docs/wiki/Crave_Signing.md

 # Signing Your builds in Crave
-This page is a work in progress.
-Please wait for [this PR](https://github.com/accupara/docker-images/pull/83) to be merged.
+This page is a work in progress, and so, the instructions and scripts may not work as intended.
+Please keep this in mind while you try it out.

+Let us know in the "Signed Builds" thread under ext-foss-aosp in [the discord server](https://discord.crave.io)

 To begin with signing there are two parts:
 1. Generating Keys using backblaze_keygen